jacobroos87/headroom-studios/README.md

 * New Post

 The form inside this section is in a responsive container and scales for smaller devices.
+All inputs stack for mobile devices.

 * Admin (Admin only)